psqli/gcloud_ping/README.md

 Use `--help`.

 The average is calculated using a [Winsorized Mean](https://en.wikipedia.org/wiki/Winsorizing), which is basically a [Trimmed Mean](https://en.wikipedia.org/wiki/Truncated_mean) but clamps outliers instead of discarding them.
+The lower and upper limits were chosen ~carefully~ arbitrarily.